Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Overfitting and regularization

 \subsection{Adding penalty terms}

 In this approach, we modify the loss function by adding a regularizing (or penalty) term.
-We consider two types of regularizers, namely $L^2$ and $L^1$ regularizers.

-{\bf $L^2$ regularizers.} A common penalty term is the $L^2$-norm of all weights (all parameters excluding biases) scaled by a factor $\lambda$ to the loss function.
-That is, we consider the $L^2$-regularized loss
+Commonly used penalty terms include the $L^1$-norm and $L^2$-norm of all weights (parameters excluding biases), scaled by a factor $\lambda$.
+This yields the regularized loss:

-where $\boldsymbol\theta_w$ denotes the vector of all weights excluding biases.
-The parameter $\lambda >0$ is a hyper-parameter known as the regularization parameter.
+Here, $\boldsymbol\theta_w$ represents the vector of all weights excluding biases, and $|| . ||$ denotes either the $L^1$ or $L^2$ norm.
+The parameter $\lambda >0$ serves as the regularization parameter, a hyper-parameter that requires tuning.

-The main effect of this regularization term is to learn smaller weights unless large weights substantially reduce the first part of the loss.
-It introduces a compromise between minimizing the original (non-regularized) loss and finding small wights.
-The regularization parameter $\lambda$ determines the relative importance of each term: the large $\lambda$, the more emphasize is put on the penalty term.

-Why does such regularization help reduce overfitting?
-In fact, smaller weights amount to smaller fluctuations in the output (more regularized outputs).
-When weights are small, the network output would not change much if we make small changes in the input.
-This is analogous to the behavior of simpler models which are more generalizable.

-Beside reducing overfitting, smaller weights may help GD/SGD converge faster.
-When we minimize a non-regularized loss, the size of weights is likely to grow.
-This may cause the weights moving in pretty much the same direction and hence converging very slowly to the global minimum as GD/SGD makes only small changes to the direction.
-Another advantage of adding such a penalty term is that it makes the loss function more convex (and hence with less local minima) and the GD/SGD more robust with respect to the initial guess.
-A non-convex loss with multiple local minima may cause the weights to get stuck in local minima.
-In this case, the learning process becomes sensitive to the initial guess.
-An initial guess that is close to a local minima would converge much slower than an initial guess that happen to be close to the global minimum.

-It is to be noted that the main reason that biases are excluded in regularization is that large biases would not make the network output sensitive to the input.

-{\bf $L^1$ regularizers.} Another penalty term is the $L^1$-norm (instead of $L^2$ norm), which gives the $L^1$-regularized loss,

-Similar to the case of $L^2$ regularization, the $L^1$-regularized loss penalizes large weights, forcing the network to learn small weights.
-There is however a difference between the two approaches in the way the weights decrease at each iteration of GD/SGD.
-To see this, let us consider a single weight, say $w:= W_{j,k}^{\ell}$ for some fixed $j,k,\ell$.
-Then, a GD update of $w$ reads